Variety canned dog food receives the Advisor’s second-highest tier rating of 4 stars.

 The Bottom Line

-Judging by its ingredients alone, Variety looks to be an average canned dog food.
+Judging by its ingredients alone, Variety canned dog food looks like an above average wet product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.